All About the Extras

 The Lodge issues wristbands to all guests, which gets you access to the water park and fitness center and even buzzes you into your rooms, which means you don't have to worry about losing a room key in the wave pool.
 You can also put money onto the wristband's RFID device, allowing it to be used for room purchases -- a boon if you want to give your teens a little freedom without giving them carte blanche to charge to your room.
 To charge, make sure your entire party is present at check-in time.

 In Evergreen Gift Shop, guests can purchase their own "Brandy the Two-Tone Cinnamon Bear" footstool to take home, and themed gift baskets -- from "Movie Night" to "Fireside Treat" -- can be ordered in advance for in-room delivery.
-DVD rentals are available at the front desk and a coin-op laundry room is located on the first floor.

 If you're looking to get a little more fit before you slip into your suit for a run down the slide, the hotel does offer a fitness center featuring a range of Precor equipment and is open 24-7 with a flick of the RFID wristband you receive at check-in.
 Kids under 14 must be accompanied by an adult.